spratt/wildcombat/README.md

 1. **Party Tab**: Upload character sheets or use the provided example characters to build your party
 2. **Enemies Tab**: Select enemies and build encounters for your party to face
-3. **Simulate Tab**: Run combat simulations with configurable damage models and view detailed results
+3. **Simulate Tab**: Run combat simulations with configurable damage models, enemy abilities, and statistical analysis

 ## 🏗️ Project Structure